frederic-perez/AmE-dictionary/data/dictionary.md

 __oilcloth__
 __OK__ _v_ _Lower House panel OKs casino legalization bill._
 __okay dokay__ Another way of saying okeydoke, okey, sure, alright, sure thing.
+__okay__ _n_ (and _adjective_, _adverb_, and _verb_) At any rate, when the word first appeared in print in 1839, it was spelled OK.
+But, by the 20th century, many publications were using the somewhat more elegant spelling of okay.
+Which of these spellings you use is really up to you—there's no clear answer.
+The Associated Press recommends OK; the Chicago Manual prefers okay.
 __okra gumbo__
 __okra__ :two::hammer:
 __old as the hills__ _idiom_ Someone who is very old.